rawatsudhir1/AzureSynapseDWH/README.md

 Some queries with same or no filter run frequently on the server.
 Each time query completion takes let's say x time.
 Think about query outcome cache in such scenario to speed the query performance.
 Can any feature in Azure Synapse DWH help in reducing the time for similar data which changes infrequently?
 The answer is Yes.
 Azure synapse DWH has two features 1) Result Cache and 2) Materialize view.

-**Result cache** hits if receive same query which is used to built the cache also result should apply to entire query.
-Query result cache in SQL Pool.
-It's available even pause and resume DWH.
-Enable result cache allow subsequent query execute faster.
+**Result cache** :- Enable result cache allow subsequent query execute faster.
+It hits if receive same query which is used to built the cache also result should apply to entire query.
+Query result cache in SQL Pool and it's available even pause and resume DWH.

 ```sql
 SELECT [SalesTerritoryCountry]